 By Mulenga Chapoloko

-Mpondela who has been at the helm of ZAA for 22 years, said Matete will be part in of the technical team.
+In a post-election interview, Mpondela who has been at the helm of ZAA for 22 years, told journalists that Matete will be part of the technical team.

 But Matete, the 1996 Olympics Silver medalist, said he will only take up the proposed position on the ZAA technical bench when he is written to and signs a contract.

 “You know what happened last time I reconciled with ZAA and I was appointed National Assistant coach and Copperbelt Director by mouth and nothing materialised.
 There was no appointment letter or contract.
 I do not want to go through the same things again,” he said.

 “That has to be put in writing and signed by both parties for me to be part of the technical team,” Matete emphasised.